osmoscraft/osmosnote/packages/server/public/devlog.md

 ## Working on

 - IDE: Easy delete of notes
-- IDE: Display Title AND Tag in seach result, with overflow handling e.g. This is the name of a note that...
-Tag1, Tag2, Tag3...
 - IDE: Open and insert should use selection as default search query too.

 - Compiler: DOM tags are being parsed.
 Need escape logic. (refer to prev. parser POC)